shoelim/shoelim.github.io/_pages/dynamai.md

   - /dynamai
 ---

-Dynamai is a fundamental machine learning (funML) research lab built on applied and computational mathematics.
+Dynamai is a fundamental machine learning (funML) research group built on applied and computational mathematics.
 We focus on basic, creative, and forward-looking research at the intersection of applied probability, dynamical systems, and ML.
 Our broader vision is to shape the next generation of ML by advancing mathematical foundations and principled modeling approaches.

 Our current research spans generative modeling, sequence modeling, robustness and reliability in ML, ML for science, and beyond.
 Discover and explore our latest research on [arXiv](https://arxiv.org/a/lim_s_1.html) and our open-source projects on [GitHub](https://github.com/dynamai).
 <br>

 ## Selected News
-📣 **Ongoing:** Our lab is expanding!
+📣 **Ongoing:** Our group is expanding!
 Several openings for highly motivated master's/PhD students and postdocs.
 <br>
 📣 **May 2026:** We posted a preprint: [Sharpen Your Flow: Sharpness-Aware Sampling for Flow Matching](https://arxiv.org/abs/2605.11547).
 <br>